grab-a-byte/blog/src/12-int-parser-challenge.md

 From this table, note that the digit characters in the string are actually represented in memory as the integers 48 to 57.
 That means to be able to get the integer values of the actual character, we can subtract 48 from the character to get the values.

-If you run the following code at [dartpad.dev](https://dartpad.dev/) then you will be able to see the output.

 ```java
 void main() {